tawsifrm/OEC2025/README.md

-# OEC2025
+# TerraCustos

 ## Overview

-OEC2025 is a project aimed at providing real-time disaster reporting and visualization.
+TerraCustos is a project aimed at providing real-time disaster reporting and visualization.
 The project leverages Mapbox for map visualization and Supabase for backend services.
 Users can report disasters, view disaster reports, and get real-time updates on disaster events.

+## Our Team

+Team Half Alive: Tawsif Mayaz and Abeer Das

 ## Features